bbauska/front-end-web-ui/README.md

 This will install the Grunt CLI globally so that you can use them in all projects.

 -   Next install Grunt to use within your project.
-To do this, go to the *conFusion* folder and type the following at the prompt:
+To do this, go to the <i>conFusion</i> folder and type the following at the prompt:

 **npm install grunt@1.0.2 --save-dev**